-Foods containing a small amount of protein, as well as carbohydrates, are also great - try snack packs of fruit or fruit purees with yoghurt, baked beans or spaghetti with cheese on toast, cereal bars or fruit bars with a milk drink.
-For more ideas, check the Smart Snacks listed on page 6.
+Foods containing a small amount of protein with the carbohydrate are also great - try snack packs of canned fruit or fruit purees with yogurt, baked beans or spaghetti with cheese on toast, cereal bars or fruit bars with a milk drink.
+For more suggestions see Smart Snacks opposite.

-'Treat' foods have a role to play in a healthy diet, but encourage children to recognise treats as an occasional, not everyday part of their diet.
-Discourage excessive indulgences by explaining to kids that too much of anything can create problems and will certainly affect their ability to perform to their best.
+'Treat' foods do have a role to play in a healthy diet but encourage children to recognise treats as occasional, not every day.
+Discourage excess indulgences by explaining to kids that too much of anything can create problems and will certainly affect their ability to perform to their best.